|

 fundraising

 Selfmade Music is a non-profit arts organisation, very small-scale.
 It celebrates the independence and flexibility of the small-scale and in all likelihood it could have not have done most of its projects had it been a large, centrally funded organisation.
 In the past, it received project funding over a period of about seven years from the Arts Council and the Foundation for Sport and the Arts.
 Composers commissioned during that time include Avril Anderson, Priti Paintal, Steve McNeff, David Bedford and Peter Wiegold.
 However, a change in funding policy at the Arts Council affected their ability to continue providing funds for very small organisations.
 Selfmade then made the decision to become truly independent and ‘selfmade’.
 At the moment, it receives no funding from any public body.
 It therefore funds its activities mainly through occasional exhibitions of paintings created by its Artistic Director, Susie Self.
-All those who buy paintings, CDs or make donations not only support future projects of Selfmade Music, they automatically become patrons of the company.
+All those who buy paintings or make donations not only support future projects of Selfmade Music, they automatically become patrons of the company.
 Patrons can be listed below anonymously if so desired; lists of patrons may also appear in printed programmes for Selfmade productions, at the discretion of the company.
 Donations may be made at any time, and will be acknowledged privately with a letter of thanks.

 patrons